Nickelodeon

-Nickelodeon (commonly shortened to Nick) is an American pay television channel and the flagship property of Nickelodeon Group, a sub-division of the Paramount Media Networks division of Paramount Skydance.
+Nickelodeon (commonly shortened to Nick) is an American pay television channel and the flagship property of the Nickelodeon Group, a sub-division of the Paramount Media Networks division of Paramount Skydance.
 Launched on April 1, 1979, as the first cable channel for children, it is primarily aimed at children and adolescents aged 2 to 17, along with a broader family audience through its programming blocks.

 The channel began as a test broadcast on December 1, 1977, as part of QUBE, an early cable television system broadcast locally in Columbus, Ohio.
 On April 1, 1979, the channel was renamed Nickelodeon and launched to a new nationwide audience, with Pinwheel as its inaugural program.
 The network was initially commercial-free and remained without advertising until 1984.
 Nickelodeon gained a rebranding in programming and image that year, and its ensuing success led to it and its sister networks MTV and VH1 being sold to Viacom in 1985.

 Nickelodeon began expanding as a franchise model with the addition of sister channels and program blocks.
-Nick Jr. launched as preschool morning block on January 4, 1988, and was eventually spun-off into the Nick Jr. Channel in 2009.
-Nicktoons, based on the flagship brand for Nickelodeon original animated series, launched as a standalone channel in 2002.
+Nick Jr. launched as a morning preschool block in 1988, and eventually spun-off into the Nick Jr. Channel in 2009.
+Nicktoons, based on Nickelodeon's flagship brand for original animated series, launched as a standalone channel in 2002.
 Noggin, an interactive educational brand created in partnership with Sesame Workshop, existed as a television channel from 1999 to 2009, and a mobile streaming service from 2015 to 2024.
 Two blocks aimed at teenage audiences, Nickelodeon's TEENick and Noggin's The N, were merged to form the TeenNick channel in 2009.

 As of December 2023, Nickelodeon was available to approximately 70 million pay television households in the United States, down from its peak of 101 million households in 2011.

 History

+Nickelodeon "Splat" logo used from 2006 to 2009.
+The text in this logo has been in use from 1984 to 2009.
+This text is known as the typeface, Balloon.

 The channel's name comes from the first five-cent movie theaters called nickelodeons.
 Its history dates back to December 1, 1977, when Warner Cable Communications (later known as Time Warner Cable) launched the first 2-way interactive cable system, QUBE, in Columbus, Ohio.
 The C-3 cable channel carried Pinwheel daily from 7:00 a.m. to 9:00 p.m.
 Eastern Time, and the channel was labelled "Pinwheel" on remote controllers, as it was the only program broadcast.
 Initially scheduled for a February 1979 launch, Nickelodeon launched on April 1, 1979, initially distributed to Warner Cable systems via satellite on the RCA Satcom-1 transponder.
 Originally commercial-free, advertising was introduced in January 1984.